 Placing a monetary value on brand isn’t a new concept.
 Expert marketers and research teams have attempted to quantify the ultimate value of brand and the ROI for branding initiatives for years.
 While these methodologies have evolved since the first generation of efforts, none has really mirrored how brand is manifested in the buying process – the point at which financial value is truly realized.
 The chart shows a brief summary of popular methodologies used in the United States and their shortcomings.

 While it is easy to see the challenge with the first generation of brand valuation – literally, a bunch of people in a room assigning values in a potentially arbitrary manner – other methods may still seem appealing.
 But the limited focus of the basic equities approach doesn’t account for market share and discrete choice methods will either force respondents to answer based on knowledge they wouldn’t normally have or obscure the actual reasons they prefer one brand over another.

-Other approaches exist as well.
+Other approaches to calculating brand ROI exist as well.
 In Europe, where brand value can be put on a company’s balance sheet, some practitioners take more of an accounting approach to valuation.
 But once again, the role of brand in the buying decision seems to be either ignored or not properly ascertained.

 Role in the purchase decision